Geneva

 City History

-The first inhabitants and the Romans
+The first settlers and the Romans

 The first settlements in the Geneva area of Lake Geneva took place around 3000 BC, but it was not until around 1000 BC that the area of today’s Old Town was inhabited.
 Celtic tribes came to the area and settled, and they stayed here until the Romans in the year 121 BC. conquered the city.